 - Product Gap Priority - Are a significant number of impacted accounts indicating the gap as P0, suggesting that the opp will fall through unless the gap is resolved?

-- Alignment - Following the creation of the GTM ‘Top 10’ Product Gaps list, the list is reviewed with Product and Engineering against the currentl roadmap and Job Fair projects.
-In the overall greenlighting process for Job Fair, projects that resolve Product Gaps in the ‘Top 10’ list will be heavily weighted.
+- Alignment - Following the creation of the GTM ‘Top 10’ Product Gaps list, the list is reviewed with Product and Engineering against the currentl roadmap and product planning projects.
+In the overall greenlighting process for Product Planning, projects that resolve Product Gaps in the ‘Top 10’ list will be heavily weighted.

-- Resolution - Once on the overall Job Fair board and Product Roadmap, resolution of the Product Gaps will follow standard engineering processes.
+- Resolution - Once on the overall Product Planning board and Product Roadmap, resolution of the Product Gaps will follow standard engineering processes.
 After being resolved and released, the resoponsible Product/Engineering members will update the resolved Product Gaps, and the next highest priority Product Gap will take its place in the GTM ‘Top 10’ list.

 Why do we use Product Gaps when most of the Engineering work is managed in GitHub?
 How will we keep this information up to date.